 About the recipe

-The easy peasy masala paste is a concentrated paste prepared with onions, tomatoes, ginger, garlic and some Indian spices.
+The masala paste is a concentrated paste of onions, tomatoes, ginger, garlic, and some Indian spices.
 This masala paste is used as a base to make curry or dry vegetables.

 - Easy peasy masala paste recipe; even a beginner cook can prepare.